 The twist is fun, unique and universal: It’s not about the bachelor party, it’s about the day after.

 The stakes are high: They must find the groom and get him back in time for the wedding.

 The POV is strong: We learn about the previous night’s adventures as the characters do, so there is a strong sense of discovery.
 What makes this structure interesting is that it does not employ flashbacks, which would have been the traditional route of showing the events of the bachelor party.
 The focus is on the present throughline, which is built on a strong External Goal: to find their missing friend.
 The guys will get in new adventures on their way to piecing together their forgotten adventures, which are shown in visual and active ways, like in props and photos and in meeting new characters.

-The Full Story Map for The Hangover will be featured in my E-Book Story Maps: How to Write the GREAT Screenplay, available soon.
+The Full Story Map for The Hangover is featured in my best-selling book, Story Maps: How to Write a GREAT Screenplay, now available in an exclusive, discount bundle with a bonus Story Map here.
 Please stay tuned to the site for updates.